EnduranceCode/windows-setup-guide/1-fundamental-software.md

     scoop checkup

 If the above command outputs a warning stating that *Windows Developer Mode* is not enabled, you should consider enabling it because operations relevant to [symlinks](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) may fail without proper rights.
+It is also recommended to enable *Long Paths* option on the **Advanced Windows Settings**.

 To enable *Windows Developer Mode*, follow the [official instructions](https://learn.microsoft.com/windows/apps/get-started/enable-your-device-for-development).